-Ongoing class action challenge brought by Fair Housing Center of Central Indiana and five individuals against local rent-to-own company alleging violations of the Fair Housing Act, Equal Credit Opportunity Act, Truth in Lending Act, and state law for operation of a predatory and discriminatory rent-to-own housing program in Indianapolis area.
+The firm represents the Fair Housing Center of Central Indiana and five individuals in this class action lawsuit against an Indianapolis realty company for operating a predatory and discriminatory rent-to-own scheme in the Indianapolis area.
+The lawsuit alleges violations of the Fair Housing Act, Equal Credit Opportunity Act, Truth in Lending Act, and state law.

 Groundbreaking lawsuit challenging Santander Bank's poor record of mortgage lending in minority neighborhoods in Providence, Rhode Island.